 The typical behavior of a dog would be to ignore you in the beginning, check out the area first, and sniff around a bit before taking an interest in you.
-A dog who first asks himself "Where am I?" and only then "Who else is here?" is behaving the way a dog should.
-A dog that runs straight up to you has a more pushy attitude and will probably be a lot more work.
-Work, in terms of training, leash-walking, and integration with existing family pets.
+A dog who first asks itself, “Where am I?” and only then, “Who else is here?” is behaving the way a dog should.
+A dog that runs straight up to you has a more pushy attitude and will probably be a lot more work regarding training, leash-walking, and integration with existing family pets.

 After checking out the area, its approach towards you should be respectful.
-The dog should approach curiously and slowly with his nose forward—more sniffing first than moving.
-It should however come to you eventually and neither be fearful nor shy.
-Only once the dog has sniffed you, should you start interacting.
+The dog should approach curiously and slowly with his nose forward—sniffing first, then moving.
+It should, however, come to you eventually, and neither be fearful nor shy.
+Only once the dog has sniffed you should you start interacting.
 Avoid holding your hand out, it can be intimidating to the dog.
 It can smell you just fine without that.

-Make every effort to be calm and respectful as well—I know it's challenging.
+Make every effort to be calm and respectful—I know it’s challenging.
 Keep your hands where the dog can see them.
-Surprising a dog is usually not a good idea, especially when you don't know each other yet.
-It should see the hands that want to pet it and sniff them first, if it does, that is permission to move forward; if it doesn't don't force it.
+Surprising a dog is usually not a good idea, especially when you don’t know each other yet.
+It should see the hands that want to pet it and sniff them first.
+If it does, that is permission to move forward; if it doesn’t, don’t force it.
 The dog might need more time to be comfortable.
 Be patient.

 Signs of a more challenging dog (meaning more need for training later on):